jspahrsummers/enemy-of-the-state/Enemy of the State.md

 ![fill](sadmac.png)

 ^ The biggest problem with state is that it can "go bad."
-Any time you've restarted your computer or an app to fix an issue, you've been a victim of state.
+Any time you’ve restarted your computer or an app to fix an issue, you’ve been a victim of state.

 ---

 # State is
 # [fit] complex

-^ That's a pretty heavy assertion.
-Before we can decide whether it's true or not, what is complexity?
+^ That’s a pretty heavy assertion.
+Before we can decide whether it’s true or not, what is complexity?

 ---

 # [fit] Complexity
 # [fit] Mixing (“complecting”) concepts or concerns

 ^ Using this definition, state is complex because it mixes together completely unrelated components of your application.
-When the state of one component depends on the state of another, and so on, suddenly all of those components have gotten coupled and tied together, when they really didn't need to be.
+When the state of one component depends on the state of another, and so on, suddenly all of those components have gotten coupled and tied together, when they really didn’t need to be.

 ---